76

 – Thoughtful socialization experiences are key

-– Positive reinforcement, fun challenges and obedience training helps puppies build confidence and overcome fears
+– Positive reinforcement, fun challenges, and obedience training help puppies build confidence and overcome fears

 ETHICAL GREAT DANE BREEDING AND FEAR IN PUPPIES